NehaAgarwal10/Credit-Risk-Modelling/UI_interface/README.md

-# Overview (Sample of this provided in form.html and index.html)
+# Overview (The user interface components are located in the templates folder.)
 To make the developed credit risk prediction model easily accessible, a RESTful API was implemented using the FastAPI framework.
 This API allows users or external systems to send applicant data and receive a predicted probability of loan default.
 In addition